Typhoid Board Criticizes the War Department Sternberg’s Directives Are Insufficient

 Deficiencies in Management of Urine, Feces, and Contaminated Objects

 Additionally, the three surgeons suggested the presence of important deficiencies in Sternberg’s Circular No. 1.
 That document failed to stipulate measures for managing the urine of outwardly healthy soldiers.
 The Typhoid Board recognized the menace of urine explicitly and urged the complete removal or disinfection of “all” urine as well as all feces.
 The Typhoid Board, moreover, noted the unbounded industriousness of flies and thereby vindicated the many commanders who recognized the inadequacy of the Circular’s thrice-daily schedule for excrement covering.
 That policy had allowed the insects up to eight hours of unobstructed harvesting.
+Yet the Board also observed that the constant coverage they subsequently ordered would have proven futile even in the absence of recalcitrant enlisted men.
+Flies “swarmed so numerously” that soldiers’ “first droppings … were often covered with them before the act of defecation was completed.”

 The Board’s members also acknowledged their own ignorance.
 After twenty months of study and reflection, Reed noted in the Abstract of Report on the Origin and Spread of Typhoid Fever of 1900, “our knowledge concerning the chemistry of the etiology of typhoid fever is general and vague.”
 In the Report on the Origin and Spread of Typhoid Fever of 1904, Victor Vaughan recalled that the Typhoid Board had visited the camp at Falls Church, Virginia anticipating proof of waterborne transmission only to find evidence of some other means “quite as efficient.”
 The Board’s subsequent observations at the Jacksonville, Florida camp eliminated water as the most plausible vehicle for the epidemics.
 Yet a comprehensive, alternate theory—“pollution of the soil, of the feet, clothing, tentage, bedding, etc.”—remained elusive until after the three surgeons visited Chickamauga, Georgia.